3778/icd-prediction-mimic/README.md

 	- MIMIC_analyze_predictions.ipynb, where some additional analyses from the predictions of a model can be seen.

-## Analyze CNN_Att model:
+## Analyze trained models:

-We provided our trained CNN_Att weights (SAVE_DIR/cnn_att.h5).
-To get predictions and metrics for this model:
+Our trained models are provided at [physionet_model_link](url).
+To get predictions and metrics for them:

+- Place the desired models in /models/.
 - Run Steps 1 to 5.
-- Run all cells of notebook notebooks/MIMIC_analyze_predictions.ipynb.
+- In notebook /notebooks/MIMIC_analyze_predictions.ipynb, select a model and run all cells.